Bulk Bag Handling Equipment

 When the air conveyed, along with the material, is inside the collection container, most of the particles are separated because of the drop in speed.
 However, the clean air finds its way through the exhaust of the vacuum pump.

-The different types of vacuum conveyors include:
+The various types of vacuum conveyors consist of:

 Dilute phase conveyors have been used for over a century now.
 Numerous challenges were faced in the creation of these machines, but many of those problems have been solved with emergent technologies.
 For example, the procedures and methods of test designing have been greatly improved.
 This has led to minimized rates of power consumption and reduced air flow.